Search

 3. Communicating Challenges and Seeking Attention

-For some children, verbalizing their emotions or seeking support from others may be challenging.
-In these instances, hitting oneself may serve as a visible and attention-seeking behavior, indicating distress and signaling a need for assistance.
+For some children, verbalizing their emotions or seeking support can be challenging.
+In these cases, a child hitting themselves may serve as a visible, attention-seeking behavior that indicates distress and signals a need for assistance.

 It is important to recognize that self-hitting in these circumstances is not a deliberate act of harm but rather a reflection of the child’s limited coping mechanisms and emotional expression skills.